BPO Sales Outsourcing and Strategy Solutions. Let us drive your 2020 revenue growth in the United States.

 The race to 2020 client acquisition and profits has started.
 Again.

-There is no days off for BPO sales in the United States.
+There are no days off for BPO sales in the United States.

 The first Quarter business development process as historically been great productive months for GroupBDO and our clients for the following reasons: